EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/raster_analysis/sample_raster_layer_values.rst

     	Argument type:	vector
     	Acceptable values:
     		- Path to a vector layer
+    skipNoDataPixel: Skip no data pixel (optional)
+    	Default value:	false
+    	Argument type:	boolean
+    	Acceptable values:
+    		- 1 for true/yes
+    		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     coverageRange: Pixel coverage (%) (optional)
     	Default value:
     	Argument type:	range